Back to Catalogue

 Request only essential information initially (often just name and email) to reduce friction.
 Extra details for financial app authentication (like address or income) can be gathered later once the user is engaged.

-For the logging in feature, enable biometric login UX options (fingerprint, face ID) to eliminate password fatigue.
+For the logging-in feature, enable biometric login UX options (fingerprint, face ID) to eliminate password fatigue.
+These fintech UI patterns reduce hassle without compromising security.
 From a UX perspective, biometrics are the fastest, simplest way to log into a financial app.

 FREEBIE CTA Grey 1